Apple Device Tutorials for Beginners

 Beginners often assume they should begin by learning the entire device.
 That usually backfires.
 Apple devices are broad systems, and trying to understand every app and setting at once can feel like studying a map without knowing your destination.

-The best beginner path for iPhone users
+The best beginner path for iPhone and iPad

 Mac tutorials for beginners should focus on confidence first

 Mac beginners are often dealing with two challenges at once: learning a new system and unlearning habits from another one.
-That is especially true for people coming from Windows, but it also applies to long-time Apple users who have mostly stayed on iPhone and only use a Mac occasionally.
+The first goal on Mac is orientation: Learn the desktop, menu bar, Dock, Finder, and Spotlight.

 The value of guided, visual instruction